Cheva14/CIS452/Project 1/README.md

 **User Input:**

-- [ ] Prompt the user for a message to send and the node to send it to.
+- [ ] Prompt the user for a message to send and the node target.
 - [ ] Handle user input validation.

 **Verbose Logging:**